aosabook/500lines/web-server/web-server.markdown

 '''
 ```

-and the method that fills this in is:
+\noindent and the method that fills this in is:

 ```python
     def create_page(self):